Information for Authors

-Articles may be edited for clarity and grammatical accuracy, and will be copyedited according to the magazine's style.
-Please refer to The IEEE Communications Society Publications Department Style Guide when preparing your article.
+- Papers may be edited for clarity and grammatical accuracy, and will be copy edited according to the magazine's style.
+Please refer to The IEEE Communications Society Publications Department Style Guide when preparing your paper.

-Mathematical equations should not be used.
-In justified cases up to three simple equations could be allowed, provided you have the consent of the Guest Editor.
+- Mathematical equations should not be used.
+In justified cases up to three simple equations may be allowed, provided you have the consent of the Guest Editor.
 The inclusion of more than three equations requires permission from the Editor-in-Chief.

-References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
+- References should be included only to guide readers to more information on the topic; the reference list should not include every available source.
 A limit of 15 archival references is recommended.
 The inclusion of more than 15 references requires permission from the Editor-in-Chief.
-References to Web pages should be checked immediately for accessibility before submitting material to the Production Staff.
-Each reference to online sources (website URLs, web-posted papers/reports) is required to show an “Accessed on” date.
+References to web pages should be checked immediately for accessibility before submitting material to the Publications Staff.
+Each reference to an online source (website URLs, web-posted papers/reports) is required to show an “accessed” date.

-All articles to be considered for publication in IEEE Communications Magazine must be submitted through IEEE Manuscript Central.
-Below is a list of the types of articles that can be submitted.
-After determining which type of article you have, go to Manuscript Central, register or log in, and go to the Author Center.
+All papers to be considered for publication in IEEE Internet of Things Magazine must be submitted through Manuscript Central.
+Below is a list of the types of papers that can be submitted.
+After determining which type of paper you have, go to Manuscript Central, register or log in, and go to the Author Center.
 Follow the instructions there.

-If you are submitting an article following a listing in the call for papers page, you will need to note the issue date and topic name from the listing in order to submit through Manuscript Central.
-If you did not note this information, please return to the call for papers page, determine your topic and issue date, and then move on to Manuscript Central.
-Choose the appropriate issue date and topic from the "Please Select an Article Type" drop down menu.
+If you are submitting an paper to a topic listed in the Call for Papers page, you will need to note the issue date and topic name from the listing in order to submit through Manuscript Central.
+If you did not note this information, please return to the Call for Papers page, determine your topic and issue date, and then move on to Manuscript Central.
+Choose the appropriate issue date and topic from the "Please Select an Paper Type" drop-down menu.

-If you would like to submit an article for possible inclusion in one of the ongoing series (e.g., Optical Communications, Design and Implementation, Automotive Networking), visit Manuscript Central and select the appropriate series from the "Please Select an Article Type" drop down menu.
-If you need specific information on a topic, send an email to the topic's editors.
-Editors' contact information can be found on the Series Editors page.
+If you would like to submit an paper for possible inclusion in one of the ongoing series, visit Manuscript Central and select the appropriate series from the "Please Select an Paper Type" drop down menu.
+Prospective authors are strongly encouraged to contact the series editors before writing and submitting an paper in order to ensure that the paper will be appropriate for the series topic.
+If you need specific information on a series, send an email to the series editors.

 You can find some additional help on the submission process in this message from former Editor-in-Chief Andrzej Jajszczyk entitled: "How to Write a Successful Paper for IEEE Communications Magazine."

 All IEEE publications require an Open Researcher and Contributor ID (ORCID) for all authors.
-ORCID is a persistent unique identifier for researchers and functions similarly to an article’s Digital Object Identifier (DOI).
+ORCID is a persistent unique identifier for researchers and functions similar to an paper’s Digital Object Identifier (DOI).
 ORCIDs enable accurate attribution and improved discoverability of an author’s published work.
-To create an ORCID, please visit https://orcid.org/register.
-The author will need a registered ORCID in order to submit a manuscript or review a proof in this journal.
+To create an ORCID, please visit ORCID.
+The author will need a registered ORCID in order to submit a manuscript or review a proof in this publication.

 Follow these steps to link a ScholarOne account to a registered ORCID:

-ComSoc is committed to providing fair and impartial treatment of each paper submitted to its magazines.
-Unless there is a clear content-related problem with the article, it will receive at least three reviews that are used by the responsible editor for making a recommendation to the EiC.
+IEEE Communications Society is committed to providing fair and impartial treatment of each paper submitted to its magazines.
+Unless there is a clear content-related problem with the paper, it will receive at least three reviews that are used by the responsible editor for making a recommendation to the Editor-in-Chief.
 The EiC then makes the final decision based on the combination of the editor recommendation and reviews.
 In the event that the author(s) find a compelling reason to disagree with the decision, the IEEE Policies and Procedures specify the rights of authors to appeal an editorial decision.
-This policy is specified in Section 8.2.3 of the IEEE Publications Services and Products Operations Board Manual (PSPB). http://www.ieee.org/documents/opsmanual.pdf
+This policy is specified in Section 8.2.3 of the IEEE Publications Services and Products Operations Board Manual (PSPB).